ECCC-ASTD-MRD/midas-benchmarks/README.md

 # Requirements

 * Fortran and C compiler.
-Theses codes have been tested with compilers from GNU and Intel OneAPI (classic and llvm based)
+These codes have been tested with compilers from GNU and Intel OneAPI (classic and llvm based)
 * An MPI implementation such as OpenMPI, MPICH or Intel MPI (with development package)
 * OpenMP support
 * BLAS, LAPACK or equivalent mathematical/scientific library (ie: MKL), with development package and thread-safe support
 * RTTOV version 13
   * You can get this library by going to [NWP SAF | Numerical Weather Prediction Satellite Application Facility](https://nwp-saf.eumetsat.int/site/), create an account and download it.
+* HDF5/netCDF
 * SQLite with development package (version >= 3.26.0)
 * CMake (version >= 3.20)
 * Python 3